 No, this is not a blog about 50 Cents!
 However, I do have some questions I got to ask relating to natural hair.
-I'll ask 6 questions and their all about us; us naturals!
+I'll ask 6 questions and they're all about us; Naturals!

 We all know that when going into a job interview we must look our very best.
 We have to be clean-cut and professional from head to toe.
 But what's considered a professional hair style for women with natural hair?
 Just because I see my hair as tamed and professional, will my potential employer view it the same way?
 This is a question many naturals are faced with while job searching or transitioning to fully natural hair.